EamonMcKiernan05/Office-Downgrade-Script/README.md

 # Office-Downgrade-Script
 This tool is aimed at IT professionals that want to upgrade/downgrade Microsoft Office on mass using a single Powershell script.
 I'm too lazy to make a readme so here is one from Qwen3.7 Max:

-# Office Downgrade/Rollback Script

-A PowerShell automation tool designed for IT professionals to mass downgrade, upgrade, or reinstall Microsoft Office 365 on Windows machines using the official Office Deployment Tool (ODT).

 ## 🚀 Features
 - Automatically downloads and extracts the latest **Office Deployment Tool (ODT)**.